-The following table presents information regarding outstanding equity awards held by our named executive officers as of January 31, 2020.
+The following table presents information regarding outstanding equity awards held by our named executive officers as of January 31, 2021.
 All awards were granted under our 2008 Stock Plan (the "2008 Plan") or the 2016 Plan.
+Any unvested and unexercised awards held by Mr. Horowitz as of his resignation as Chief Technology Officer on July 10, 2020, were forfeited prior to January 31, 2021.